If an employer has to reduce their migrant employees below 30 hours, is the migrant in breach of their visa?

 Article heading image - Photo of a passport

 Employees hours are governed by the arrangement provided within their individual employment agreement.
-To reduce an employee’s hours on a regular basis would require a written variation to the terms of the employment agreement.
+To reduce an employee’s hours (including migrant employees) on a regular basis would require a written variation to the terms of the employment agreement.
 Processes for variations are generally dealt with within the employment agreement itself.

 Work visas have conditions imposed on them.
 These include general conditions which are imposed on all work visas such as only working for the specified employer, at the specified location, in the specified occupation and for the required remuneration.
 There may be additional distinct conditions imposed from time to time.
 Immigration officers can request evidence of remuneration payments, such as payslips or bank statements at any time.
 Therefore, if the migrant is being paid at less than 30 hours this may result in a breach of their conditions of their work visa.
 Additionally, this may result in the employer receiving an enforcement action.